LOVE IS JUST A FOUR LETTER WORD

 Borderlines within the psychotherapeutic community,

-might have developed solid clinical skills--but they frequently
+might have developed solid clinical skills--but they usually

-maintain erratic push-pull dynamics in their romantic relationships.
+maintain erratic push-pull dynamics in their romantic partnerships.

 Nourishing friendships and collegial attachments are often sabotaged,